-Flat-screen TVs offer beautiful picture, but their design can cause glare, making it difficult to watch your TV shows and movies.
-Glare can make it harder to see details of what you’re watching, and may even be serious enough to cause a headache in extreme cases.
+Flat-screen TVs offer beautiful pictures, but their design can cause glare, making it difficult to watch your favorite TV shows and movies.
+Glare can make it harder to see details of what you’re watching and may even be serious enough to cause a headache in extreme cases.
 Fortunately, a few tips may be all you need to transform your viewing experience.

 What Is Glare?